-On December 18, 2020, then-President Donald Trump signed into law the Holding Foreign Companies Accountable Act1 (the HFCA Act, or the Act).
-The Act, as amended, subjects China-based U.S.-listed firms to delisting if the Public Company Accounting Oversight Board (PCAOB) cannot inspect their auditors for two years, an inspection that is required every three years for other U.S.-listed firms by The Sarbanes-Oxley Act of 2002 (SOX).2 The HFCA Act also requires China-based U.S.-listed firms to submit documentation and make certain disclosures related to their ties to the Chinese government and the Chinese Communist Party (together, the party-state).3 On December 2, 2021, the Securities and Exchange Commission (SEC) finalized amendments to various rules implementing the Act.4
+On December 18, 2020, then-President Donald Trump signed into law the Holding Foreign Companies Accountable Act (the HFCA Act, or the Act).
+The Act, as amended, subjects China-based U.S.-listed firms to delisting if the Public Company Accounting Oversight Board (PCAOB) cannot inspect their auditors for two years, an inspection that is required every three years for other U.S.-listed firms by The Sarbanes-Oxley Act of 2002 (SOX).
+The HFCA Act also requires China-based U.S.-listed firms to submit documentation and make certain disclosures related to their ties to the Chinese government and the Chinese Communist Party (together, the party-state).
+On December 2, 2021, the Securities and Exchange Commission (SEC) finalized amendments to various rules implementing the Act.

-China, unlike other countries, has until recently refused to allow local audit firms to share audit materials with foreign regulators such as the PCAOB.5 The main purported purpose of the HFCA Act is to ensure that all U.S.-listed firms have PCAOB-inspected auditors, as required by SOX.
+China, unlike other countries, has until recently refused to allow local audit firms to share audit materials with foreign regulators such as the PCAOB.
+The main purported purpose of the HFCA Act is to ensure that all U.S.-listed firms have PCAOB-inspected auditors, as required by SOX.
 Either China allows PCAOB inspections of local auditors, or China-based firms would be forced to delist.

-In August 2022, under the specter of the HFCA Act, the PCAOB and China's market regulators reached an agreement to give the PCAOB complete access to the audit materials of registered public accounting firms in China and Hong Kong that audit China-
+In August 2022, under the specter of the HFCA Act, the PCAOB and China's market regulators reached an agreement to give the PCAOB complete access to the audit materials of registered public accounting firms in China and Hong Kong that audit Chinabased U.S.-listed firms.
+According to PCAOB reports, the agreement gave the PCAOB